This Miniseries Retells One Of The Most Unbelievable News Stories Of The ’90s

 In the 27 years since the Branch Davidians' 51-day standoff with the FBI left 76 people — including leader David Koresh — dead at the fringe religious group's Waco, Texas compound, there have been many retellings of the events onscreen and in the media.
 But Paramount's 2018 miniseries, Waco, seems to be one of the most accurate.

 The show is inspired by two books: A Place Called Waco: A Survivor’s Story by Branch Davidian survivor David Thibodeau (played by Rory Culkin in the show) and Stalling for Time: My Life As An FBI Hostage Negotiator by FBI negotiator Gary Noesner (portrayed by Michael Shannon).
 According to Time, the two men met for the first time on the show's set, as they both served as advisers to the production.

 Taylor Kitsch, who plays Koresh, tells Bustle that Thibodeau proved to be an invaluable resource, as he emailed the memoirist often to ask about even the most minor details regarding Koresh and life in the compound.
 "He helped a lot in the sense of just validating certain choices or vice versa," Kitsch says.
 The actor also did extensive research on his own, reading scripture and Koresh's writings and losing weight to look the part.

-Garner's character was also a real person, and she represents a faction of the Branch Davidian sect that has been largely voiceless: the women, some of whom were Koresh's "spiritual wives" and child bearers.
+Julia Garner, who plays Branch Davidian Michelle Jones, did heavy research as well, though information on her character was harder to find than information on Koresh.
+Michelle represents a faction of the Branch Davidian sect that has been largely voiceless: the women, some of whom were Koresh's "spiritual wives" and child bearers.
 "I just wanted to look at a lot of pictures of the women," Garner says.
 "What their expression was, how they were kind of standing or walking — just random details."

 Additional reporting by Sage Young.